Childrens dentistry in Burlington

 A baby flosser is a great starting tool for parents.
 Children flossers are easier to use, look more appealing to children and will make this task much more relaxing for both parents and children.
 Once children get comfortable with them, they can graduate to regular floss.

 Check out some of our videos on this page below or our blog flossing video and our blog posts to help you with choosing the right toothbrush for your young children, how to floss and tips to make brushing more enjoyable with your child.
-Ask us, if you have other questions about visiting the dentist, we are here to help.
+Ask us, if you have other questions or looking for dentistry for children in Burlington, we are here to help.

 When do baby teeth come in?